It’s fall, y’all….and that means you gotta make sure your backyard chickens are ready before the cold sets in.

 It’s normal – and there’s something you can do to help regrow those feathers quickly!

-Giving your flock a high protein diet that include black soldier fly larvae or Fluffiest Feathers Ever!
-(28% protein) is an easy way to provide a high protein diet – and chickens LOVE both!
+Giving your flock a high protein diet that includes black soldier fly larvae or Fluffiest Feathers Ever!
+(28% protein) is an easy way to provide a high-protein diet – and chickens LOVE both!

 While predators might leave your fluffy butts alone during summer, as the days get shorter and food becomes more scarce, they might turn an eye to your chickens.